 Having an ISA is also a great way to save tax efficiently as an additional part of your long term financial planning.
 Stocks and shares ISAs are intended as a medium to long-term investment which means they should be held for at least 5 years.

 It’s important to remember that ISA allowance limits apply to everyone on an individual basis, so if you’re married or in a relationship, you can both hold your own ISA, each with the full allowance.

 To subscribe to an ISA:

-If you withdraw money from your ISA, you cannot reinvest it in the same tax year if your total deposits will exceed your yearly allowance.
+Our Instant Access cash ISA does not offer Flexible ISA functionality, therefore if you withdraw funds from it, you cannot reinvest in the same tax year if your total deposits exceed your annual allowance.

 |You then make a withdrawal of||£500|

 |Your remaining tax-free allowance is still||£4,000|